Global Earth Challenge

-New Earth Challenge app update connects citizen science to civic action
+New Global Earth Challenge app update connects citizen science to civic action

 August 25, 2020

-The Earth Day Network is rolling out an update to its Earth Challenge 2020 app which includes a push to preserve pollinators like honey bees.
+EARTHDAY.ORG is rolling out an update to its Global Earth Challenge app which includes a push to preserve pollinators like honey bees.

-And even though it’s not Earth Day or Earth Month (that’s in April), developers say the latest update to the Earth Challenge 2020 project is ongoing and “revolutionary.”
+And even though it’s not Earth Day or Earth Month (that’s in April), developers say the latest update to the Global Earth Challenge project is ongoing and “revolutionary.”

 Not only does the upgraded app use artificial intelligence to identify bugs and other natural things that people photograph, it offers opportunities each time to sign a petition, support legislation or just find out more about what citizen scientists capture on their smartphone cameras.
 It also contributes data to the Citizen Science Cloud, which is intended as a permanent place for professional researchers to share their data.